meet iman

 56211928-9195-4138-855d-c664caa44003.jpeg

-My parents, Mohamad and Siham, came to Colorado from Palestine as immigrants and refugees in 1974, looking for the American Dream, for safety, opportunity, and freedom.
+My parents, Mohamad and Siham, immigrated to Colorado from Palestine as refugees in 1974, seeking safety, opportunity, and freedom—the American Dream.
 And they found it.

-I’m constantly in awe of what my parents did and gave to us.
-They started from scratch and gave my two brothers, sister, and me the All-American life as an All-American family.
-Growing up in Aurora, I went through the Cherry Creek School system, going to Ponderosa Elementary then Prairie Middle School then Overland High School.
-We played sports, visited the mountains, and watched the Broncos on Sundays.
+I’m continually in awe of what my parents achieved.
+They started with nothing and gave my two brothers, my sister, and me a quintessential American upbringing.
+Growing up in Aurora, I attended the Cherry Creek School system—Ponderosa Elementary, Prairie Middle School, and Overland High School.
+We played sports, explored the mountains, and cheered on the Broncos every Sunday.

 The land of milk and honey

-It’s not lost on me what my childhood could have looked like.
-Because my parents wanted us to maintain our ties to our heritage, history, culture, and language, we visited Palestine in the summers.
+It’s not lost on me what my childhood could have looked like if my parents had never made it to Colorado.
+But my parents insisted that we visit Palestine in the summers to maintain strong ties to our heritage, history, culture, and language.

-Mom would take all four of us while dad stayed back to continue working hard at the deli.
-Those summers in Palestine are some of the happiest times in my life - at my grandmother’s home - basking under the summer sun, playing uno under the lemon tree.
+Mom would take all four of us while Dad stayed back to continue working hard at our family-owned deli.
+Those summers in Palestine are some of the happiest times in my life—at my grandparents' home, basking under the summer sun, playing Uno under the lemon tree.

-At the same time, visiting my parents’ homeland exposed me to war, to violence, and to oppression at a very early age, which was a jarring contrast to the safety, peacefulness, and freedom I knew here in Aurora.
+At the same time, visiting my parents’ homeland exposed me to the harsh realities of war, violence, and oppression at a very young age—a stark contrast to the safety, peace, and freedom I experienced in Aurora.

 And yet, I’m grateful for those experiences because they made me realize that much of the same oppression I experienced in Palestine had been and was manifesting itself in different forms for other vulnerable and marginalized communities here in Aurora and the United States.